GNFAC Avalanche Advisory for Fri Feb 24, 2017

 Good Morning.
-This is Eric Knoff with the Gallatin National Forest Avalanche Advisory issued on Friday, January 20th at 6:45 a.m.
-Today’s advisory is in memory of Tyler Stetson.
-Tyler was killed in an avalanche in Beehive Basin on this day nine years ago.
+This is Eric Knoff with the Gallatin National Forest Avalanche Advisory issued on Friday, February 24th at 6:45 a.m.
+Today’s advisory is sponsored by Yellowstone Arctic Yamaha and Yamaha Motor Corp in partnership with the Friends of the Avalanche Center.
 This advisory does not apply to operating ski areas.

-While the snowpack is trending towards stability, human triggered avalanches remain possible and the avalanche danger is rated MODERATE.
+Wind slabs and weak layers make human triggered avalanches possible today and the avalanche danger is rated MODERATE.

 We rely on your field observations.
 Send us an email with simple weather and snowpack information along the lines of what you might share with your friends: How much new snow?
 Was the skiing/riding any good?
 Did you see any avalanches or signs of instability?
 Was snow blowing at the ridgelines?
 If you have snowpit or test data we'll take that too, but this core info is super helpful!
 Email us at firstname.lastname@example.org or leave a message at 406-587-6984.

-Weekly rescue training and snowpack update, 6-7:30 p.m., The Antlers Lodge on Friday, field location Saturday TBA.
+Weekly rescue training and snowpack update, 6:30-7:30 p.m., Cooke City Super 8 on Friday, Lulu Pass Road for field location Saturday (Look for the yellow sign).

 March 1, 1-hr Avalanche Awareness, 6-7p.m., REI Bozeman.

 March 4, Pinhead Classic, Proceeds to benefit Friends of GNFAC.
 More info here.